Hello, my name is Amiko.

-Apparently, I did.
-He called me a week later and asked if I wanted a job.
+Jim called me a week later and asked if I wanted a job.
 I started working in Public Affairs a week after my graduation in 2004.
-It was an incredible challenge – being that- the primary focus of this organization is communications.
+It was an incredible challenge – since the primary focus of this organization is communications.
 I got a degree in communication, but only because it was something hard for me, and I wanted to overcome it.
 I have a hearing problem that was discovered when I was young.
-It’s more of a brain problem.
+It’s actually more of a brain problem.
 I have dyslexia.

 I learned to manipulate sounds that made sense within context by reading lips.
 I recall my fear when I was asked to begin performing commentary on PAO console in NASA’s Mission Control Center to live broadcast spaceflight events.

 Working in Mission Control during a space mission was exciting for me, and I enjoyed interviewing people most.
-I can read lips better in person than twirling my chair and peering over the consoles at the Flight Director or other flight controllers to see what they were saying on the loop.
+I can read lips better face-to-face rather than twirling my chair and peering over the consoles at the Flight Director or other flight controllers to see what they were saying on the loop.
 Also I love to meet new people and learn from them.

-I began training for commentary during when my boyfriend – who is Astronaut Scott Kelly – was in space.
+I began training for commentary when my boyfriend (now my fiance) who is Astronaut Scott Kelly was in space.
 We had been dating for a year, and he was on a six-month mission aboard the International Space Station.

 We met outside of work but knew of each other because of our work.
 We have been together now for eight years, and I’ve been with him for 500 of his 520 days in space.
 We both share a love of travel – he’s been around the world more than most people.
 And now that he’s returned after his yearlong space mission that was an unprecedented mission to further NASA’s reach in its endeavors of space exploration, we’re circling the globe together – albeit on Earth.